In Development · Godot 4 + Jolt Physics · Targeting Q1 2027

 You see what the crew sees.
 Instruments, viewports, chaos.
 Toggle to an exterior 3D view to inspect your tank or read the battlefield — not for fighting.

 Kill enough of a force and they break.
 Kill their commander and they scatter.
-Stay near their commander and they fight harder.
-Every engagement is dynamic.
+While that commander's alive and close, they hold and fight harder.
+No two fights play out the same.

 Your crewman.
 Repairman.
 Master gunner.
 He levels up across missions.
 Keep Bob alive.

-When the tank is done you might not be.
-Fight on foot, reach friendly lines, get picked up by a rescue vehicle or helo, live to fight another day.
+When the tank is done, you might not be.
+Fight on foot, find friendly lines, climb into a rescue chopper, drive home in someone else's tank.

 Same terrain rules every time — badlands, city streets, sandy dunes — different layout every mission.
 Nothing plays the same way twice.

-Hull-down employment.
+Hull-down positions.
 Concealment.
 Cover.
 The tank is enormous and obvious.
-Using terrain is the difference between surviving and not.
+Terrain is the difference between making it home and not.

 Late-game upgrades